-On July 24, 2020, the Company filed a Registration Statement on Form S-3 (the "Shelf") with the Securities and Exchange Commission (the "SEC") in relation to the registration of common stock, preferred stock, debt securities, warrants and units of any combination thereof for an aggregate initial offering price not to exceed \$150.0 million.
-The Shelf was declared effective as of July 31, 2020.
 On September 3, 2020, the Company entered into a Sales Agreement (the "Sales Agreement") with Jefferies LLC ("Jefferies") with respect to an at-the-market offering (the "ATM Offering") under the Shelf.
-Under the ATM Offering, the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$50.0 million through Jefferies as its sales agent.
-The Company will pay to Jefferies cash commissions of 3.0 percent of the gross proceeds of sales of common stock under the Sales Agreement.
-The Company has sold 3,353,059 shares of its common stock for net proceeds of \$12.5 million under the ATM Offering for the year ended December 31, 2021.
-No shares of common stock have been issued or sold under the ATM Offering during the year ended December 31, 2021.
+Under the ATM Offering, the Company could offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$50.0 million through Jefferies as its sales agent.
+The Company agreed to pay Jefferies cash commissions of 3.0 percent of the gross proceeds of sales of common stock which could be sold under the Sales Agreement.
+Prior to January 1, 2022, the Company sold 3,353,059 shares of its common stock for net proceeds of \$12.5 million under the ATM Offering, since entering into the Sales Agreement.
+No shares of common stock have been issued or sold under the ATM Offering in 2022 or 2023.
+The Shelf expired in July 31, 2023.
+Due to the current market value of our publicly traded common stock held by non-affiliates, our ability to raise future funding though a shelf offering will be limited.